The Daring Gourmet

 Does Freezing Kill the Nutrients in Leafy Greens?

-A good amount of research has been done comparing the nutrient levels in frozen versus fresh vegetables and the conclusion is that many of the minerals and vitamins are not easily destroyed by either the blanching or the freezing process.Ā In short, your frozen leafy greens are still loaded with nutrients!
+A good amount of research has been done comparing the nutrient levels in frozen versus fresh vegetables and the conclusion is that many of the minerals and vitamins are not easily destroyed by either the blanching or the freezing process.
+In short, your frozen leafy greens are still loaded with nutrients!

-Do You Have to Blanch Kale to Freeze It?
+Do You Have to Blanch First?

-How Long Do Frozen Leafy Greens Last?
+How Long Does Frozen Kale Last?

 To Summarize: